Aiden-Peace300/Aiden-Peace300/README.md

 * 🌍 Based in Southern California.
 * ✉️ Reachable at [aidenpeacecodes@gmail.com](mailto:aidenpeacecodes@gmail.com).
-* 🚀  I'm currently updating a react-based project called FilmCritic.
+* 🚀 Enhancing FilmCritic, a React-based project, with new features and optimizations.
 * 🧠 Developing advanced problem-solving capabilities through CodeSignal and LeetCode to excel in technical interviews.
 * ⚡ An avid camper with a deep appreciation for nature—Joshua Tree National Park holds a special place in my heart.

 ### Professional Experience